 Overview of Wyoming Taxes

 Wyoming has no state income tax.
-It has the lowest state sales tax rate of any state with a sales tax.
-Counties can charge an additional rate.
-Wyoming’s average effective property tax rate is also the ninth lowest in the country.
+At 4%, the state’s sales tax is one of the lowest of any state with a sales tax, though counties can charge an additional rate of up to 2%.
+Wyoming’s average effective property tax rate is also on the low side, ranking as the ninth-lowest in the country.
+Retired?
+Use our Retirement Income Tax Calculator.

 |Tax Type||Marginal |